PKilgarriff/bank_tech_test/README.md

 Uncaught 'You cannot deposit a non-numerical amount'
 > client1.withdraw(-100000);
 Uncaught 'You cannot withdraw a negative amount'
+> client1.withdraw(10);
+Uncaught 'You cannot withdraw more money than your account currently has'
 ```

 ### Test Program